mmaquer2/Python-Arena-Game/README.md

-# 2d Zelda-like Arena Game with Randomly assinged NPC AI Behavior
+# 2d Zelda-like arena game with randomly assinged NPC AI personalities and behavior

 ## Description:
 - This served as a final Project for CS5150 (Game AI) at Northeastern University, Spring 2022